 Ideal for those who want to boost compassion, happiness and productivity.

-Six phase meditation is a newer technique of meditation that combines the science behind how our brain works with advice on spiritual growth.
+Six phase meditation is a newer meditation technique that combines the science behind how our brain works with advice on spiritual growth.
 This six-step guided meditation tackles common roadblocks in meditation practice and requires up to 20 minutes daily.
 This style of meditation involves meditating on the following six things: connection, gratitude, forgiveness, visualization, daily intention blessing.

 The main goals of 6 phase meditation are lowering anxiety and stress, connecting with your intuitive and creative side, becoming more compassionate and fulfilled, and increasing happiness and productivity.